-This Superfood Kale Salad is healthy, satisfying, and super easy to toss together!
-Just use ingredients you already have on hand and you’ll have a nutritious and delicious salad in no time!
+This Kale Salad is healthy and super easy to toss together!
+Use ingredients you already have and you’ll make a delicious salad in no time!

 A few nights ago, Brooke couldn’t sleep.
 Allegedly.